-NO_2 comes from burning fuels or other materials, so levels are especially high around roads.
+Nitrogen dioxide (NO2) comes from burning fuels or other materials, so levels are especially high around roads.
 But they are also produced from home gas boilers, bonfires, and other sources as well.
 You cannot see or smell nitrogen oxides, but they mix with the air we breathe and are absorbed into our bodies.
-Vehicle exhaust emissions contribute 35 per cent of all UK nitrogen oxide emissions (NO_x) which is the single greatest source4.
+Vehicle exhaust emissions contribute 35% of all UK nitrogen oxide emissions (NO_x) which is the single greatest source5.